I have lots of cookbooks.

 But I LOVE Kenji’s YouTube channel.

-The cookbook hides those details – but they’re the key!
-The specifics matter.
+The cookbook hides all of the details.
+But the specifics matter.
 It’s where all of the trouble hides.

 What’s worse is, you have no idea if the person talking has even done the thing they’re talking about!
 You don’t know if the thing they’re talking about is even possible.
 I was a professional speaker for years.
 Believe me, it’s very easy to start embellishing things.
 To “borrow” other peoples’ ideas that sounded good in their talk.
 To start focusing on entertaining the audience rather than really making a difference in classrooms.